-unnecessary Council allow teams to plan next steps to consumption reduce their consumption.
-7. Reduce emissions from grey fleet (business travel) Assess the viability of To support the use of electric 202 4 Climate team Existing - List of viable ECVPs. installing electric vehicles for staff travel, reducing Property ongoing vehicle charging points emissions and air pollution.
-Estates at Council offices and leisure centres Install EVCP in line with To support the use of electric By 2025 Climate team Existing - not Number of ECVPs Oxfordshire EV vehicles for staff travel, reducing Property yet started installed in Council strategy and standards emissions and air pollution.
-Estates car parks.
-Review existing To support the use of electric By 2025 Climate team Existing - not Produce a pool car demand for vehicle vehicles for staff travel, reducing yet started demand report. fleet - pool cars - and emissions and air pollution. plan for their replacement with EVs once charging points are installed Minimising emissions To reduce emissions from staff By 2026 Climate team New - not Produce a staff travel from Publica-wide staff travel. yet started survey. travel 8.
-Reduce emissions from n Council fleet Complete a resource- To highlight key areas requiring By 2025 Climate team Existing - not efficiency review of support to reduce emissions from Ubico yet started Council's waste service, Council fleet.
-Contracts street cleansing and grounds maintenance contract Review building, depot To ensure that decisions made By 2025 Climate team Existing - and bulking station around waste buildings are ', ==== Ubico ongoing need in West aligned with emissions reduction Contracts 00 Oxfordshire and support a future transition to Oxioi dalili e low-carbon vehicles.

-Work in partnership with Ubico to produce and present a Green Vehicle Fleet Transition Plan for decarbonisation of the vehicle fleet To ensure the transition to low-carbon vehicles is planned and approved by Council and that actions are taken to support the decarbonisation of the Council's fleet.
-2024 Climate team Ubico Existing - in progress Percentage of council-owned vehicles that are low-emission.
+Reduce paper consumption To reduce the environmental footprint of Council activities.
+2025 Climate team Democratic services Existing - not yet started Number of new paperless processes.
+Consult with procurement (under activity 9) to monitor and reduce unnecessary Council consumption To reduce the environmental footprint of Council activities and operations.
+Monitoring this will allow teams to plan next steps to reduce their consumption.
+2025 Climate team Procurement New - not yet started See activity 9.
+7. Reduce emissions from n grey fleet (business travel) Assess the viability of installing electric vehicle charging points at Council offices and leisure centres To support the use of electric vehicles for staff travel, reducing emissions and air pollution.
+2024 Climate team Property Estates Existing - ongoing List of viable ECVPs.
+Install EVCP in line with Oxfordshire EV strategy and standards To support the use of electric vehicles for staff travel, reducing emissions and air pollution. Ву 2025 Climate team Property Estates Existing - not yet started Number of ECVPs installed in Council car parks.
+Review existing demand for vehicle fleet - pool cars - and plan for their replacement with EVs once charging points are installed To support the use of electric vehicles for staff travel, reducing emissions and air pollution. Ву 2025 Climate team Parking HR ERS Existing - not yet started Produce a pool car demand report.
+Minimising emissions from staff travel To reduce emissions from staff travel.
+By 2026 Climate team New - not yet started Produce a staff travel survey.
+8. Reduce emissions fron Complete a resource- efficiency review of Council's waste service, street cleansing and To highlight key areas requiring support to reduce emissions from Council fleet. Ву 2025 Climate team Ubico Contracts Existing - not yet started grounds maintenance contract Review building, depot and bulking station need in West Oxfordshire To ensure that decisions made around waste buildings are aligned with emissions reduction and support a future transition to low-carbon vehicles. Ву 2025 Climate team Ubico Contracts Existing - ongoing Work in partnership with Ubico to produce and present a Green Vehicle Fleet Transition Plan for decarbonisation of the vehicle fleet To ensure the transition to low- carbon vehicles is planned and approved by Council and that actions are taken to support the decarbonisation of the Council's fleet.
+2024 Climate team Ubico Existing - in progress Percentage of council-owned vehicles that are low- emission.
 Electrification of machinery made a stipulation of future waste, street cleansing and grounds maintenance contract delivery To reduce emissions from Council fleet and reduce air pollution.
 2025 Climate team Procurement Contracts Existing - not yet started Low-emission vehicles made a stipulation of future public convenience contracts To ensure all vehicles delivering Council services are low emission by 2030.
 By 2030 (or next contract renewal) Climate team Existing - not yet started Public convenience contract requires electric vehicles.
-Install solar panels at Council depots to provide electricity for zero-emissions vehicles, where suitable As the Council shifts to a greater proportion of electric vehicles, these should be powered by renewable electricity on site to reduce emissions to zero.
-By 2030 Waste Climate Existing - not yet started Depots assessed for solar viability.
-Whether solar panels are installed.
-9. Reduce emissions from Develop a Sustainable Procurement Policy To ensure all Council procurement requires high environmental standards from contracts.
-By 2025 Climate Procurement New - not yet started Adoption of a Sustainable Procurement Policy.
-Establish a method for identifying and engaging with the Council's biggest contracts Reducing supply chain emissions is considered best practice, with many Councils including these within their carbon reporting.
-2025-2026 Climate Procurement New - not yet started
+Produce an anti-idling policy for staff and contractors on Council business To reduce emissions and particulates from Council services. Ву 2026 Climate team HR New - not yet started Adoption of an anti- idling policy.
+Install solar panels at Council depots to provide electricity for As the Council shifts to a greater proportion of electric vehicles, these should be powered by Ву 2030 Waste Climate Estates Existing - not yet started Depots assessed for solar viability.